LegoStormtroopr/unit-separated-values/README.md

 2. New **Group Separator** - During streaming, when an unescaped **Group Separator** is encountered, the current group MUST be interpretted as completed, and the unit, record and group are all terminated, with a new Group started.
 3. End of Transmission Block (ETB) character (U+0017 or ASCII Control Code 23) - During streaming, when an unescaped **Group Separator** is encountered, the current  group MUST be interpretted as completed, and the unit, record and group are all terminated, with a new Group started.

 For data integrity, it is encouraged that the last group in a file SHOULD be terminated with an End of Transmission Block.
-Absence of an ETB at the end of file MUST not be interpreted as a truncated file, but data users should consider it work checking.
+Absence of an ETB at the end of file MUST not be interpreted as a truncated file, but data users should consider it worth checking.

-Software implementing the USV Specification MUST include a "safe close" option when writing USV files, that closes each group with an End of Transmission character.
+Software implementing the USV Specification MAY include a "safe close" option when writing USV files, that closes the final group with an End of Transmission character.
 Software implementing the USV must include a "safe close check" option that verifies if the final group has been safely closed.

 ## Records